 There will be circumstances that require us to disclose your personal information, for example

 Under UK law we are subject to review by the regulatory body, the ICO (Information Commissioner’s Office), that oversees data protection law.
-Any concerns regarding use of your personal data should be directed to firstname.lastname@example.org in the first instance.
+Any concerns regarding use of your personal data should be directed to our head office at firstname.lastname@example.org in the first instance.

 When we receive a complaint from a person we make up a file containing the details of the complaint.
 This normally contains the identity of the complainant and any other individuals involved in the complaint.
 We usually have to disclose the complainant’s identity to whoever the complaint is about.
 This is inevitable where, for example, the accuracy of a person’s record is in dispute.
 If a complainant doesn’t want information identifying him or her to be disclosed, we will try to respect that.
 However, it may not be possible to handle a complaint on an anonymous basis.